 What is a TUE?

 A TUE approval is a certificate that allows you to use a prohibited substance or treatment method for a legitimate medical reason, for a specified duration.
-If you’re prescribed anything on the Prohibited List, you must get a TUE approved before you use it, otherwise you risk being suspended for an ADRV.
+If you’re prescribed anything on the Prohibited List, you must check its TUE status before you use it, otherwise you risk committing an ADRV.

 What are the criteria for granting a TUE?

 A TUE will only be granted if your doctor can show that:

 - The prohibited substance or method is needed to treat a diagnosed medical condition supported by medical evidence.